strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/TCPDump/TCPDump.md

 ![](attachments/Clipboard_2020-12-09-18-25-45.png)

 Still not enough?
-We can also see the raw Hex, if that is your sort of thing with the -X flag:
+We can also see the raw Hex, if that is your sort of thing, with the -X flag:

 $`tcpdump -n -r magnitude_1hr.pcap host 192.168.99.52 and port 80 -AX`